rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="sendAudioPlaybackCommand"></a>
 ## *sendAudioPlaybackCommand*

 Provides control over the connected source.
 Requests can have one of the following values: PLAY, PAUSE, RESUME, STOP, SKIP_NEXT, SKIP_PREV, RESTART, MUTE, UNMUTE, VOLUME_UP, VOLUME_DOWN.

 ### Events

- No Events.
+No Events

 ### Parameters